EmotiBit/EmotiBit_Docs/Hello_EmotiBit-Introduction_to_EmotiBit/EmotiBit_Getting_Started.md

   - You should see the red and green LED's on the PPG sensor at the bottom light up.
   - The Wifi Shield goes up next, indicated with a green light on the feather
 - **You should see the Data start to stream on the Oscilloscope!!**
 - You do not see anything on the Oscilloscope?
-Click [here](guide-to-trouble-shooting) to check out our guide for trouble Shooting
+Check out our guide for [Trouble Shooting](Link to guide for trouble shooting)